Survicate/survicate-android-sdk/README.md

 - Screen orientation

 ### Application screens
 A survey can appear when your application user is viewing a specific screen.
-As an example, a survey can be triggered to show up on the home screen of the application, after a user spends there more than 10 seconds.
+As an example, a survey can be triggered to show up on the home screen of the application, after a user spends more than 10 seconds there.
-To achieve such effect, you need to notify the SDK about user entering and leaving a screen, and set up a screen trigger with delay in the Survicate Panel.
+To enable this behavior, you need to notify the SDK when the user enters and leaves a screen, and set up a screen trigger with delay in the Survicate Panel.

 ```kotlin
 class MainActivity : Activity() {